 Levels of Engagement: Balancing Challenges and Skills

-After reading more about engagement with the “Flow” theory and the differences between engagement and empowerment, it needed to be clearer that engagement is about how much any learner is engaged in a task or activity and the balance between the challenge before them and the skills they have to meet that challenge.
-The levels of engagement can pertain to any of us who are defining who we are as a learner.
+After reading more about engagement with the “Flow” theory and the differences between engagement and empowerment, it needed to be clear that engagement is about how much any learner is engaged in a task or activity and the balance between the challenge before them and the skills they have to meet that challenge.
+The levels of engagement pertains to who we defining we are as a learner.

-Opportunities for Choice: The Learning Path to Advocacy and Innovation
+Opportunities for Choice: The Path to Advocacy and Innovation

-Many teachers believe that providing a set of pre-planned choices from a computer program or a list of options was enough to give students opportunities for choice.
-Providing opportunities for choice at different levels depends on how the environment provides multiple opportunities and how empowered students are to take responsibility for the choices they make.
+We used to believe that providing a pre-planned list of options was enough to give students opportunities for choice.
+When learners are the ones working harder than the teachers, they are empowered to take responsibility for the choices they make.
+They become advocates for owning and driving their learning.

 Development of Ownership: From Compliance to Autonomy

-Most of us grew up in a system that valued sameness and compliance did not have a voice in their learning plus there was no ownership of their learning except outside of school.
-This graphic and content explain how learners can move from compliance to autonomy by teachers creating a learning environment that provides learners with choices and opportunities for growth and ownership of learning.
+Most of us grew up in a system that valued sameness and compliance did not have a voice in their learning plus there was no ownership of learning except outside of school.
+This graphic and content explain how learners can move from compliance to autonomy by empowering learners to take responsibility for their choices as they invest in their learning.

 Future of Learning and Work